Azure/bicep-reps/active/0004-extensibility-support-for-deployment-stacks.md

 approach to resource deletion, which means it will keep retrying all resources until they succeed within reasonable limits.
 If brute-force is not sufficient or there's common cases where ordering is necessary, the design may need modification to fetch the deployment dependency graph from the Deployments service after stack template deployment has completed and persist it in the stack for later use.
-This is highly dependent on opaque extension-specific expectations.

 ## Out of scope

 - Client support for root level deployments with extensions that require an extension configuration.
-A mechanism similar to parameters files would be needed for each deployment client and it's not necessary for a minimal integration.
+A mechanism similar to parameters files would be needed for each deployment client, and it's not necessary for a minimal integration.
 There are other efforts of similar nature in progress, such as `.bicepdeploy` files.
 - Deployment stack resource locks on extension resources (in ARM, this is deny assignments that prevent deletion or update of resources while being managed by the stack).